pdt590/prj-octomaker-blog/README.md

   4. Copy the static files from the `src/static/` directory to the `root` of the `public` directory
   5. Install the functions dependencies with yarn

-- These scripts will do all that.
+- These scripts will do all that in `windows`.
 Add these to the main `package.json` file.

   ```bash
   "build": "nuxt build",

   # automatic scripts
   "build:firebase": "yarn clean && yarn build && yarn copy && cd \"functions\" && yarn",